 Jeannie Cunnion is a blogger, a public speaker and the author of Parenting the Wholehearted Child: Captivating Your Child's Heart With God's Extravagant Grace.
 Her book has been featured on programs such as The Today Show, Fox and Friends and The 700 Club.
 Jeannie holds a master's degree in social work and serves on the board of Raising Boys Ministries.
-She and her husband, Mike, have three young sons.
+She and her husband, Mike, have four young sons.
 Learn more about Jeannie by visiting her blog, www.jeanniecunnion.com.

 Jean DalyView Bio